 Meaning of Fundamental Analysis

 Fundamental Analysis is an approach for market prospects analysis of a security or stock.
-It covers financial as well as the complete business eco system.
-It is a useful analysis in the long run for long term investment decisions in stocks and securities.
-Analyst conducts this analysis in order to find the influence of various factors that affect the intrinsic value of a financial security or stocks.
-To understand and appreciate the impact, the analyst takes into consideration various factors and sources.
-These factors and sources are like financial statements, industry trends, external events, general economic situation of the country and their influences.
+It covers the financial as well as the complete business ecosystem.
+It is a useful analysis in the long run for long-term investment decisions in stocks and securities.
+Analyst conducts this analysis to find the influence of various factors that affect the intrinsic value of financial security or stocks.
+The analyst considers multiple factors and sources to understand and appreciate the impact.
+These factors and sources are like financial statements, industry trends, external events, the general economic situation of the country, and their influences.

 Factors Considered for Fundamental Analysis

 This analysis considers both macro and microeconomic factors.
 Macro-economic factors include economy-related aspects that affect the company’s performance.
-While the microeconomic factors are company-specific factors like management effectiveness, earning capacity, and so on.
+While the microeconomic factors are company-specific factors like management effectiveness, earning capacity, etc.

 The analyst uses these factors to analyze the fair market value of a stock or security.
-Thereafter, the analyst attempts a comparison of the fair market value so arrived with the current market price of the security.
+After that, the analyst attempts a comparison of the fair market value so arrive at the current market price of the security.
 It is to find out whether the stock is undervalued or over-valued.
 And then take the investment decision accordingly.
-The key questions are – Whether the timing is right time to invest?
-Is the security has enough potential with regard to return and appreciaion?
-And what could be the reasonable timeline for such appreciation, and so on.
+The key questions are – Whether the timing is the right time to invest?
+Is the security has enough potential with regard to return and appreciation?
+And what could be the reasonable timeline for such appreciation and so on?

-If the fair market value calculated using this analysis is higher than the current market price than the stock is recommended to buy.
+If the fair market value calculated using this analysis is higher than the current market price, then the stock is recommended to buy.
 Because it is assumed to be undervalued and vice versa.
 Lastly, this analysis is not only limited to stocks.
-Howeve, we must note that such an anlaysis happens and remains useful for other class of sescurities like bonds, debenture, and other related financial instruments.
+However, we must note that such an analysis happens and remains useful for other classes of securities like bonds, debenture, and other related financial instruments.

 Approaches for Fundamental Analysis